AvaPrime/EchoPilot/CONTRIBUTING.md

-# Contributing to Ava-Prime
+# Contributing to EchoPilot

-🎉 Thank you for your interest in contributing to Ava-Prime!
+🎉 Thank you for your interest in contributing to EchoPilot!
 We welcome contributions from developers of all skill levels and backgrounds.

 ## Table of Contents